 - Task focus.
 High performance nearly always rests on on the ability to focus on the task, often for long periods and not to be distracted by internal or external factors.

 - Goal clarity.
-Understanding what is trying to be achieved is critical because it gives meaning to one’s moment to moment experience.
-Without goal clarity we tend to go through the motions.
+Understanding the outcome is critical because it gives meaning to one’s moment to moment experience.
+Without it we tend to go through the motions.

 - Intrinsic motivation.
 Understanding not just what the goal is but why it matters is critical.
 Research has indicated that extrinsic rewards alone can lead to a subsequent reduction in intrinsic motivation.

-- Experiential avoidance.
-Experiential avoidance occurs when someone tries to avoid unpleasant thoughts and feelings by changing what they actually do in their life.
+- Minimising experiential avoidance.
+Experiential avoidance occurs when someone tries to avoid unpleasant thoughts and feelings by avoiding the behaviours that give rise to them.
 A large body of research shows that higher experiential avoidance is associated with lower wellbeing, work performance and quality of life.

 - Helping people concentrate on the task for longer periods of time and become more mindful of what they are doing.